Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a idea of where you want to be in the next year, or two?
-Failure to set goals that are achievable will hinder your progress.
-Set clear, short and long-term goals that prioritize those that will have the greatest impact on career advancement.
-To increase your satisfaction at work make sure that your goals are in line with your personal needs.
+Do you have a clear vision of where you’d like to be in the next year, or two?
+Failing to set achievable goals will hinder your progress.
+Establish clear long-term and short-term objectives, prioritizing those with the greatest impact on your career advancement.
+To boost job satisfaction, ensure that these goals match personal interests.

 Stagnation

-Lack of personal growth can make employees uncompetitive, both inside an organization and in the overall job market.
+Lack of personal growth makes employees ineffective, both inside an organization and in the overall job market.

-- Get Mentoring: Find one who will provide advice, guidance, connections, or point out areas to improve.
+- Get Mentoring: Find one who will provide guidance, collaborations, connections or suggest ways to improve.

-- Continuous Education: Consider taking additional courses, certifications or degrees that are pertinent to the field.
+- Continuing Your Education: Take additional courses, certifications or degrees that are pertinent to the field.

 Negativity